 Research Enhancement Program (REP)

 REP funds are university funds that are managed by the director of ORSP.
-Guidelines for the award of REP funds are developed by the University Research Council.
+Guidelines for the award of REP funds are developed by the University Research Council URC).
 There are two categories of REP funds: Faculty Research Grants and Minigrants.

 Faculty Research Grants (FRG)